-Company Name Emissions source Legal Structure & Partners Economic Interest held by AUT Operational control Comment

-Auckland University Yes Parent 100% Yes Includes City, North and

-of Technology company South campuses

-Auckland University 100% Yes Included in AUT emissions

-of Technology as operate from City

-Foundation campus.

-AUT Ventures Limited 100% Yes Included in AUT emissions

-as operates from City

-campus

-Companies owned by Variable No Start Ups.
-Don't operate

-AUT Ventures Ltd from AUT buildings.
-AUT

-does not have control

-over company or facility

-they operate from.

-AUT Millennium 50% No Not included as AUT does

-not have operational

-control over facility

-Waterfront Theatre 15% No Not included as AUT does

-Limited not have operational

-control over facility
+Company Name Emissions source Legal Structure & Partners Economic Interest held by AUT Operational control Comment Auckland University of Technology Yes Parent company 100% Yes Includes City, North and South campuses Auckland University of Technology Foundation 100% Yes Included in AUT emissions as operates from City campus.
+AUT Ventures Limited 100% Yes Included in AUT emissions as operates from City campus Companies owned by AUT Ventures Ltd Variable No Start Ups.
+Don't operate from AUT buildings.
+AUT does not have control over company or facility they operate from.
+AUT Millennium 50% No Not included as AUT does not have operational control over facility Waterfront Theatre Limited 15% No Not included as AUT does not have operational control over facility